SarahSaadain/Blattella_germanica/COI.md

 then concatinate all .fasta files
 cat *.fasta > combined_all.fasta
 run mafft ```mafft --auto combined_all.fasta > aligned_all.fasta```
-better options in mafft for fragmented aDNA sequences: using a local pairwise alignment not global
+better options in mafft for fragmented aDNA sequences: using a local pairwise alignment not global (output didn't change really)
 ```mafft --auto --maxiterate 1000 --localpair combined_all.fasta > aligned_output.fasta```

 **4, plot haplotype network in R**